Adding a trigger to a flow

 The trigger type is HOTKEY.

-• keys the set of keys the user pressed
+modifierKeysthe set of modifier keys the user pressedkeysthe set of keys the user pressed

 # Keyboard